How I Went From a Frustrated Classical Pianist,

 I’ll help you break through self-doubt, second-guessing, and frustration — and finally start sounding like the player you have always wanted to be:

-Avoiding all the traps I fell into and see so many other do… so you don’t have to.
+• Avoiding all the traps I fell into and see so many others do… so you don’t have to.

-Step one is easy: Download one of my free guides — 5 Ways to Instantly Improve Your Solos, today.
-And let’s start rewiring your musical brain—without the usual confusion.
+Step one is easy: Download one of my free guides — if you're new to jazz piano and don't know where to start, The Jazz Piano Jumpstart System, and 5 Ways to Instantly Improve Your Solos, today.
+And let’s start rewiring your musical brain — without the usual confusion.

 And if you’re serious-serious?
-Check out my complete jazz piano transformation mentorship program, and self-guided courses below.
+Check out my complete jazz transformation mentorship program, and self-guided courses below.

 (FAIR WARNING: side effects may include spontaneous improvisation and finally enjoying the sound of your own playing.)

-• The Beginner Jazz Piano Bluesprint - Go from "Where do I start?" to playing real jazz, fast.
+The Beginner Jazz Piano Bluesprint - Go from "Where do I start?" to playing real jazz right away, in just a matter of days.
+Perfect for Beginners and especially Classical pianists coming into Jazz.